Teaching English idioms with EBC’s Dr TEFL

 - let the cat out of the bag

 Activity 2: Fill in the gaps to check their understanding

-When you have explained the idioms’ meaning and use, tell your students to complete the gapped sentences shown below.
+Tell your students to complete the gapped sentences below when you have explained the idioms’ meaning and use.
 They must put each idiom from the list into the matching gapped sentence.

 - Well, if you want _________________, I’d advise him to finish what he started, before moving on to the next project.

 - He’s only teasing.
 He’s _________________.

 - He has a really _________________.
 He gets angry so quickly.